 Bran Castle is one of Romania‘s star attractions and the most visited landmark in Transylvania.
 Enshrouded in mystery and intrigue, the castle hooks tourists with its connection to the Dracula myth – but was it ever the real home of the most fearsome figure in Romanian history?

-Bran Fortress was erected during the rule of King Louis I of Anjou, who wanted the castle to be strategically positioned on one of the most important trans-Carpathian passages in Transylvania.
+Bran Fortress was erected in the 1300s, during the rule of King Louis I of Anjou, who wanted the castle to be strategically positioned on one of the most important trans-Carpathian passages in Transylvania.

 Built at the entrance to the Bran Gorge by the Brasov Saxons, the castle served the role of customs for merchants using the pass, while it also guarded the southern border of Transylvania against a possible Ottoman invasion.